katherinel09/sp2021-asg1-secchat/README.md

 - The client is able to register a new account through a username and password.
 User names have a minium of three characters and passwords a minimum of six characters, to enforce users to opt for a password that is hard to get by a brute force attack.
 There is no set maximum for either the password of username.
 The only limitation is that both the username and password must fit in one message (_whose maximum is 256 characters_).
 It is possible to have a 200 character username and a 30 character password.
 - The client can only login to an account if he/she uses the associated password.
 + The client can exit by logging out from the server.
 This also terminates the client program.
-	A logout command is not yet implemented.
-You log out by closing the chat client.
 + When a user joins the server, all public messages previously are displayed as well as private messages sent for the recipient
-	This one is not yet implemented, but we plan to.
-+ The client can send public messages to all users and private messages to a specified users As of now, only the public messages are supported.
++ The client can send public messages to all users and private messages to a specified users
 - Messages are displayed to the client with a timestamp and author
-+ Duplicate usernames are not allowed on the server Our server does not check for this, yet.
+- Duplicate usernames are not allowed on the server
-+ The maximum length for messages is 500 characters on the server 256 characters, as of now, but we plan to expand this to 512, since 256 characters is annoying when sending larger messages.
+- The maximum length for messages is 256 characters on the server
-+ Can provide a list of logged in users at a client's request This one is not yet implemented.
++ Can provide a list of logged in users at a client's request
 - Messages are displayed to the intended client(s) immediately

 Server: